eniac1546/Arduino-based-Rubber-Ducky-device/README.md

 all though the attack is not that potentially harmfull. but jsut for fun you can do this.

-We can even launch advance attacks using the device
+We can even launch advance attacks using this device such as capturing keystrokes from a system.